-where $SC(f)$ is a utility function for feature $\mat{f}$. $\mat{\hat{S}}$ denotes the transformation (e.g., scaling, normalization, etc) result of the original feature vector $\mat{f}$. $\mat{\hat{S}}$ is a refined affinity matrix obtained from the affinity matrix $\mat{S}$.
-The maximization problem in Eq.~(\ref{eq:similarityFramework}) shows that we would select a subset of features from $\mathcal{F}$ such that they can well preserve the data similarity structures defined in $\mat{\hat{S}}$.
-This problem is usually solved by greedily selecting the top $k$ features that maximize their individual utility $\mat{\hat{f}}'\mat{S}\mat{\hat{f}}$.
-Methods in this category vary in the way the similarity matrix $\mat{\hat{S}}$ is designed.
-We subsequently discuss about the original formulations of some representative algorithms in this group and then introduce how they can be reformulated under the unified utility maximization framework.
+where $U(f)$ is a utility function for feature $f$. $\mat{\hat{f}}$ denotes the transformation (e.g., scaling, normalization, etc) result of the original feature vector $\mat{f}$. $\mat{\hat{S}}$ is a new affinity matrix obtained from affinity matrix $\mat{S}$.
+The maximization problem in Eq.~(\ref{eq:similarityFramework}) shows that we would select a subset of features from $\mathcal{S}$ such that they can well preserve the data manifold structure encoded in $\mat{\hat{S}}$.
+This problem is usually solved by greedily selecting the top $k$ features that maximize their individual utility.
+Methods in this category vary in the way the affinity matrix $\mat{\hat{S}}$ is designed.
+We subsequently discuss some representative algorithms in this group that can be reformulated under the unified utility maximization framework.